BlockchainCommons/XID-Quickstart/docs/01_2_Making_a_XID_Verifiable.md

 Future tutorials will concentrate on showing how a XID can better support these assumptions.

-> :brain: **Learn More.** The [Progressive Trust](../concepts/progressive-trust.md) concept doc explores the full trust hierarchy and how verification layers combine.
+> 🧠 **Learn More.** The [Progressive Trust](../concepts/progressive-trust.md) concept doc explores the full trust hierarchy and how verification layers combine.

 | What Ben Can Verify | What Remains Unproven |
 |---------------------|----------------------|